 Locals use the slogan “Ski the Fish” – since Whitefish’s renaming in 2007 to embrace the great ski town of Whitefish and Whitefish Lake below Big Mountain.
-Whitefish ski resort offers a friendly fun-loving vibe, tons of terrain on all four sides served by 3 high speed quads and six triples, and virtually no lift lines, at very good value for your ski dollar.
+Whitefish ski resort offers a friendly fun-loving vibe, tons of terrain on all four sides served by 3 high speed quads, and the new in 2022 6-pack Snow Ghost Express, and virtually no lift lines, at very good value for your ski dollar.
 You’d be hard to pressed to find two more scenic, superb 2,000’ vert trails with consistent pitch than Inspiration and Toni Matt– named for the 10th Mtn Division skier who headed up the ski school here.
 Moe Momentum is another signature long lovely trail named for local Gold medal racer Tommy Moe.
 All Whitefish front side runs are south facing in the sun (when its sunny at 48N), including wide open Ptarmigan and North Face Bowls, with sweeping views of Whitefish Lake, and the Flathead Lake valley (the largest fresh water lake in the west,).

 From Big Mountain’s summit you can see the majestic white peaks in Glacier National Park and the Canadian Rockies, before you drop over the North Side to Big Creek and Flower Point for more glades, groomers and protected snowy stashes.
 Finally, there’s backcountry skiing in-bounds in 500-acre Hellroaring Basin – all natural steeps, Glory Hole glades, and Picture Chutes reached via Hellfire traverse.
 If that’s not enough, Whitefish has night skiing on weekend nights and peak holidays, on Chairs 2, 3 and 6 until 8:30 including the Fishbowl Terrain Park.
 But we think après ski at Whitefish is the better choice with great bars like the Beirstube and Hellroaring Saloon, plus the classic western ski town of Whitefish just down the road.